 Professor Rector teaches the second half of the U.S. History survey, and a range of upper-division undergraduate courses, including Urban Environmental History, Urban Environmental Disasters, the Environmental History of Houston, Race and Segregation in American Cities, and History of American Capitalism.
 He also offers graduate seminars in American Urban History, Public History, and Oral History.

-“Toxic Debt: The Detroit Incinerator, Municipal Bonds, and Environmental Racism,” in Linda Campbell, Andrew Newman, Sara Safransky, and Tim Stallmann, eds., A People’s Atlas of Detroit (Detroit: Wayne State University Press, forthcoming February 2020), 265-268.
+“Toxic Debt: The Detroit Incinerator, Municipal Bonds, and Environmental Racism,” in Linda Campbell, Andrew Newman, Sara Safransky, and Tim Stallmann, eds., A People’s Atlas of Detroit (Detroit: Wayne State University Press, 2020), 265-268.

 “The Spirit of Black Lake: Full Employment, Civil Rights, and the Forgotten Early History of Environmental Justice,” Modern American History Vol. 1 No. 1 (March 2018), 45-66.